scottvr/pbngen/README.md

 # PbnPy: Python Paint-By-Number Generator

 **PbnPy** is a command-line tool that converts any image into a printable, paint-by-number guide.
-It reduces images to a fixed color palette, segments the result into paintable regions, overlays numeric labels, and generates a color swatch legend for reference.
+It reduces images to a fixed color palette, segments the result into paintable regions, overlays numeric labels, and generates both raster and vector outputs along with a color swatch legend.

 ## Features

-- Supports style preprocessing (e.g. blur, pixelate, mosaic)
+- Converts any image into paint-by-number format
+- Style preprocessing: `blur`, `pixelate`, `mosaic`
-- Complexity presets for beginner to master-level outputs
+- Complexity presets for beginner to master-level detail
-- Tiled labeling for paintability (not just centroids)
+- Label placement modes: `diagonal`, `centroid`, `stable`
 - Custom font support for overlays and legend
-- Outputs:
-  - Quantized image
+- Vector (SVG) and raster (PNG) output
-  - Labeled image
+- Optional fixed-palette matching from a source image
-  - Palette legend
+- Fully command-line driven with rich configuration

 ## Installation

 Requires Python 3.7+

 ```bash
 pip install -r requirements.txt
 ```